Step Into September

 Published on 2022-09-09 / By Hammy@Trefeddian

-There’s nothing better than a good walk to blow the cobwebs away and work up a good appetite for dinner.
+There’s nothing better than a good walk to blow away the cobwebs and work up an appetite for dinner.

-There are walks for everyone in and around the Trefeddian.
-From flat pushchair/wheelchair friendly to mountainous ranges for the more energetic.
+There are walks for everyone in and around the Trefeddian - from flat pushchair and wheelchair-friendly routes, to mountainous ranges for the more energetic.

 Tywyn Promenade